its21/its21.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I have obtained my PhD at the Institute of Astronomy, University of Cambridge UK in January 2016 and I have been a Postdoctoral Fellow at the Shanghai Astronomical Observatory, Chinese Academy of Science from 2016 to 2021.
-I am Associate Professor at the Shanghai Normal University since August 2021.
+I have obtained my PhD at the Institute of Astronomy, University of Cambridge UK in 2016 and I have been a Postdoctoral Fellow at the Shanghai Astronomical Observatory, Chinese Academy of Science from 2016 to 2021.
+I am Associate Professor at the Shanghai Normal University since 2021.

 I study the structure and evolution of the Milky Way using observations of stars at infrared and optical wavelengths.